 Clockwise works well if you're starting from Perth or Adelaide, or if you want to tackle the more remote western sections while your vehicle and supplies are fresh.

-Most Big Lappers cover well over 30,000km in total once detours, side trips, and backtracking are factored in.
-Highway 1 is the spine of your journey — the real experience comes from the roads that branch off it.
-Budget time and kilometres accordingly.
+Most Big Lappers cover 25,000-30,000km in total once detours, side trips, and backtracking are factored in.
+Highway 1 itself is 14,500km — that's the spine of your journey.
+The real experience comes from the roads that branch off it.
+Budget time, kilometres and fuel accordingly: at 2026 prices, expect $3,000-$5,000 in fuel alone for a full Big Lap.

 Best Time to Drive Each Region